Tohsaka00/CV-Final-Term-Project/README.md

 To train Transformer run train.py or train.ipynb

+I also provided my code to train a ResNet on CIFAR-100.

 The best.hdf5 is one of the model weights I trained from a 8-layer Transformer.

 The validation accuracy can be over 99%!